 It’s not often that an academic finds their area of expertise bound up inextricably with their personal life, affecting the people they love.
 But for Princeton University anthropology professor Laurence Ralph, a noted expert on the conditions and systems that perpetuate gangs and youth violence in the U.S., a phone call in the middle of the night in September 2019 did just that.

-In his book SITO: An American Teenager and the City That Failed Him (Grand Central Publishing; on sale February 20, 2024; hardcover; $30.00), Ralph writes about the short life and tragic death of his wife’s 19-year-old family member, Luis Alberto Quiñonez, Read more…
+In his most recent book SITO: An American Teenager and the City That Failed Him (Grand Central Publishing), Ralph writes about the short life and tragic death of his wife’s 19-year-old family member, Luis Alberto Quiñonez, Read more…

 Torture is an open secret in Chicago.
 Between 1972 and 1991, at least 125 black suspects were tortured by Chicago police officers working under former Police Commander John Burge.
 For more than fifty years, police officers who took an oath to protect and serve have instead beaten, electrocuted, suffocated, and raped hundreds—perhaps thousands—of Chicago residents.
 The Torture Letters chronicles the history of torture in Chicago, the burgeoning activist movement against police violence, and the American public’s complicity in perpetuating torture at home and abroad.
 Read more…